GeForce Now review: You bring the games, Nvidia streams the hardware

 I also took advantage of a few games that have benchmarks within them, including Far Cry 5, Cyberpunk 2077, and Assassin's Creed Valhalla.
 The results were all pretty much as advertised, with the Free and Priority tiers being virtually equivalent in performance.
 (Remember, however, your experience may vary depending on your internet connection and proximity to the servers.)
 Interestingly, I was able to modify some of the display settings in some games, so I did get a look at a Far Cry 5 High vs. Ultra benchmark, for example.

 Some games were able to give me insight into the actual hardware running the GeForce Now systems.
-According to my tests, via Assassin's Creed Valhalla, the Free and Priority service seem to be running with Intel CC150 CPUs at 3.5GHz and the graphics are listed as Nvidia Tesla T10, which by my estimation would be the T10-8s, as those are the RTX series T10 cards for this kind server environment.
-The RTX 3080 systems seem to be running AMD Ryzen Threadripper Pro 3955WX CPUs and Nvidia A10G GPU, resulting in an overall more impressive experience, both in resolution and performance.
+According to my tests, via Assassin's Creed Valhalla, both the Free and Priority service seem to be running with Intel CC150 CPUs at 3.5GHz and the graphics are listed as Nvidia Tesla T10, which by my estimation would be the T10-8s, as those are the RTX series T10 cards for this kind server environment.

 Bottom line